The linearity of fixed point invariants: Introduction

-Our linearity formulas, like the multiplicativity formulas of~\cite{PS4}, depend on some general facts about trace-like invariants, whose natural proofs are by abstract diagram chases.
-Unfortunately, when dealing with \emph{diagrams} in homotopy theory (which we did not have to do in~\cite{PS4}), there is a constant need for \emph{fibrant and cofibrant replacement} in order to ensure that various maps that ought to exist really do exist.
-This technical complication makes it extremely difficult to actually chase the diagrams concretely.

-A more promising approach is to set up an abstract context in which to chase the diagrams once and for all.
-This is the purpose of Part~\ref{part:derivators} of this paper, in which we construct a \emph{derivator bicategory} of parametrized spectra (this is the abstract context required by~\cite{PS5}).
-But this does require some more background, so we encourage the reader with a purely topological interest to focus on Part~\ref{part:topological} and treat Part~\ref{part:derivators} as a ``black box''.

 \autoref{part:derivators} begins in \S\ref{sec:deriv-bicat} by recalling the definition of a derivator bicategory from \cite{PS5} and the statements of some of the results we used in \S\ref{sec:parametrize} in the greater generality of a derivator bicategory.
-Then in \S\ref{sec:indexed} we describe a naturally occurring structure on parametrized spaces from which we will construct the derivator bicategory of parametrized spectra, generalizing \emph{indexed monoidal categories} (see \cite{PS3}) to \emph{indexed monoidal derivators}.
-In \S\ref{sec:indclosed} we describe closed structures on indexed monoidal derivators, which are used in \cite{PS5} to make defining and constructing dual pairs easier.
+Then in \S\ref{sec:indexed} we describe a naturally occurring structure on parametrized spaces that we use to construct the derivator bicategory of parametrized spectra, generalizing \emph{indexed monoidal categories} (see \cite{PS3}) to \emph{indexed monoidal derivators}.
+In \S\ref{sec:indclosed} we describe closed structures on indexed monoidal derivators, and hence on the derivator bicategories they give rise to; these are used in \cite{PS5} to make defining and constructing dual pairs easier.
 Finally, in \S\ref{sec:indexed-mmc} we explain how to construct an indexed monoidal derivator from an \emph{indexed monoidal model category}.
 This allows us to produce the desired derivator bicategory of parametrized spectra, starting from an indexed monoidal model category of parametrized spectra (which is essentially what was constructed in~\cite{maysig:pht}).